 WHAT MAKES YOU EMPLOYABLE?

-Our 11 factors help in bridging the gap between industry and academia by classifying key skills that are necessary to improve employability and succeed in the job market.
+Our 11 factors help in bridging the gap between industry and academia by classifying key skills that are necessary to improve your employability skills and succeed in the job market.

 ABILITY TO UNDERTAKE TASKS